aspose-words/Aspose.Words-Documentation/java/getting-started/platforms-and-interoperability/apache-struts-1-3/_index.md

 {{% alert color="primary" %}}

-[Aspose.Words for Java API](http://www.aspose.com/java/word-component.aspx) is very rich in features, however this demo web application shows just a fraction of it!For the complete features list of [Aspose.Words for Java API](http://www.aspose.com/java/word-component.aspx), you are strongly recommended to check the API documentation at:
+[Aspose.Words for Java API](http://www.aspose.com/java/word-component.aspx) is very rich in features, however this demo web application demonstrates just a fraction of it!For the complete features list of [Aspose.Words for Java API](http://www.aspose.com/java/word-component.aspx), you are strongly recommended to check the API documentation at:
 <http://www.aspose.com/java/word-component.aspx>

 {{% /alert %}}